Accessibility Skip to main content

 Find out more about the Public Space Protection Orders for drinking alcohol responsibly in Torbay.

-• the consumption of alcohol in defined public spaces
+• Consumption of alcohol in defined public spaces is prohibited.

 You can find details of the current restrictions below: